AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 inter-icmp-bu2-east1 Logs
 ```

-After the creation of both the previous inter-rule and the additional Smart Group, this is how the topology with all the permitted protocols should look like.
+After creating both the previous inter-rule and the additional Smart Groups, this is how the topology with all the permitted protocols will look:

 ```{figure} images/lab10-newjoe.png
 ---